marcolax22/digital_methods/documentation/closed-codebook_immersion-journal.md

 ### 5. Climate movement/science is unreliable
 - **Description**: This is a claim that Climate movement/science is unreliable.

+- **Definition**: Comments with the claim that climate movement/science is unreliable.
+This can refer to the lack of transparency of climate science, the manipulation of data, or the lack of trust in scientists.
+It can also refer to the accusation of scientists and activists of being corrupt or having an agenda.
+Additionally, this claim is appearing when the Contrarian Audience is blaming activists and science in any form.

 - **When to use:** Use when comments are reffering to the unreliability of climate science, such as the manipulation of data, or the lack of transparency of climate scientists.
 Furthermore, when scientist and certain groups are accused of being corrupt or having an agenda.
 Also if the media is reffered to be unreliable and the are alarmist or hysterics.

 - **When not to use:** Do not use if the comment is discussing the economic or policy implications of climate change without questioning the science, or if it is talking about climate change in terms of personal actions or lifestyle changes without implying that the science is unreliable.